 - Brown the pork roast in a heavy cast iron pan with some olive oil to have a nice golden-brown crust.

 - Cook at a high temperature so the outside will have a nice color.

 - Also, use a thermometer to achieve the desired temperature.

 - Similarly, do not overcook it, as it will result in dry meat.

-- Resting the meat is essential for a juicy and tender dish.
+- Resting the pork roast is essential for juicy and tender results.